 Raising the issue later allows the appearance that it was offered as a retaliatory strike against the county board, or perhaps specifically the two western Loudoun supervisors who were among those who opposed full funding of the requested school budget in favor of a slightly lower real estate tax rate.

-The School Board’s discussion made it clear once again that some members view western Loudoun’s small schools as part of a problem rather that part of a solution.
+The School Board’s discussion made it clear once again that some members view western Loudoun’s small schools as part of a problem rather than part of a solution.

 Overcrowded schools are not just a concern in fast-growing eastern Loudoun neighborhoods; many Leesburg-area schools also are operating in tight quarters.
 Eliminating 400 elementary school seats—seats that have long been paid for—is nonsensical.
 And we should transport more students to schools farther away even though the largest complaint this year was not having enough money to buy buses?